 After worked hard in the anti-war movement in the US between 2002-2010, and having had direct involvement with several of the leading entities (names omitted), I’ve come to believe that the U.S. has become so fractured physically, psychologically, spiritually, intellectually, psychically, that there’s no way to have a coherent movement of any kind at this point."

-It takes courage to say that the problem lies in our
+It takes courage to say that the problem lies in the institution of activism, not in the establishment.

 Indeed, it takes courage to shake up the complacency of traditional activism and tell organizations that their methods to organize are redundant, outdated, ultimately inefficient.
-It takes courage to say that there's no peace, because the biggest war, the most devastating conflict lies in our conflicted nature, and that Martin Luther King's call to "organize as efficiently as those who love war," remains unanswered.
-But if you consider the pattern of growth of Facebook pages, communities, organizations, petitions' sites and independent media, what transpires is competition.
-That's synonym with division, not unity.
-What wins is the affirmation of the self, not the bridging of differences, or the search for the glue that binds us into one collective mind.
+It takes courage to say that there's no peace, because the most devastating of conflicts lies in our conflicted nature, and that Martin Luther King's call to "organize as efficiently as those who love war," remains unanswered.
+If you don't believe us, just look at the pattern of birth and death of Facebook pages, communities, organizations, petitions' sites, or independent media.
+What transpires is fierce competition, division, not unity.
+The winner is the affirmation of the self, not the bridging of differences.
+Truthful is the one who is popular, trustworthy are the ones who have likes, not arguments.

-It takes no pleasure to challenge or criticize your own team, but if change doesn't come from doing the same things over and over, someone has to say "It's all getting us nowhere!"
+It takes no pleasure to challenge or criticize your own team, but if using the same methods of resistance to try to score some points doesn't work, someone has to say "It's all getting us nowhere!"
+Likes are not going to end poverty or improve social mobility.
 Chris Hedges writes: "We must develop a revolutionary theory that is not reliant on the industrial or agrarian muscle of workers."
 Ralph Nader called it "maybe the last chance we have at overthrowing Tyranny" when he tried to mobilize the Civic Society in what he is calls: “Breaking Through Power”.
-You're not breaking through to power, and the Civic Society is as divided as grains of sand!
-Your theory failed, Repeace vision can work.
+It's all not happening.
+Meanwhile time is ticking and you're getting burnt out on activism, your email is flooded with petitions and organizations telling you to resist (and donate money), your circle of friends thinks that you're too radical, political, borderline conspiratorial.
+Neither Hedges, Chomsky nor Nader have a magic wand, they can wave and give to activism that sense of cohesion that it sorely misses.

 Revolutionary change happens when you begin to question the whole institution of social change, the old methods of organizing, protesting, raising awareness, picketing.
 We keep acting vicariously via organized groups, communities, new political movements, and not feeling a bit more empowered.
 We keep the remote possibilities for change in mind, because we believe that traditional organizing is the only way to achieve change.
 We may cling to the history of the great movements and believe it's possibile.
 The "possibility," that according to Howard Zinn ( here) is sufficient to maintain hope, is not anymore, and you all need a cold shower.